capac/crm_app/README.rst

 To do
 =====

+* Bar chart showing tenant occupancy in the building properties.
+* Gracefully halt retrieval of remote emails if internet connection isn't avaiable.
+* Add unitesting for code checking
+* Add a log parser and file for debugging purposes
 * Use a dropdown menu at 'Property ID' to search for properties in main window.
-* Bar chart showing tenant occupancy in the building properties.